zenml-io/zenml/docs/book/starter-guide/collaborate/zenml-deployment.md

 Reasonable defaults are in place for you already and if you wish to configure more settings, take a look at the next scenario that uses a config file.

 If you would like more control over the `zenml deploy` command, then read [option 2 here](../../getting-started/deploying-zenml/cli.md#option-2-using-existing-cloud-resources).

+{% hint style="info" %}
+If you have trouble with the `zenml deploy` command and are stuck at this point, please join our [Slack community](https://zenml.io/slack-invite) and send a message to the #general channel.
+The community is more than willing to help out.
+{% endhint %}

+### Connecting to a deployed ZenML Server

+Once ZenML is deployed